With medical marijuana so readily available in California, you might think cultivation of marijuana is a minor offense.

 - You had dominion over the property or space on which pot is grown or processed, and you knew that it was there.2

-However, you may be eligible for drug treatment Instead of jail time if:
+You may be eligible for drug treatment Instead of jail time if:

 - you are a non-violent first- or second- time offender, and